gazally/indigo-messages/README.md

 ## indigo-messages
-An Indigo Domotics plugin to enable Indigo to send and receive messages with Messages.app
+An Indigo Domotics plugin to enable Indigo to send and receive messages with the OS X Messages app.

+In addition to iMessages, this also enables Indigo to communicate with the other services available in Messages, which are Yahoo Messenger, Google Talk/Hangouts, AOL Messaging/AIM and Jabber.

 This plugin is a work in progress.
-The only configuration I've tried it on is OS X El Capitan and Indigo 6.1.4.
+The only configuration I've tried it on is OS X El Capitan and Indigo 6.1.4, using iMessages and Google Talk.
 Please only use it if you don't mind using beta software.

 ### Installation instructions